 Information not available.

-The 2017 award nomination period will be announced soon.
+The 2017 award nomination period has closed.

 - Persons nominated for this award are not required to be CLA members.